My Travel Story

 Erasmus+ Training in Bulgaria

-In September 2019, I was lucky enough to take part in an Erasmus+ Mobility program to Bulgaria.
+In September 2019, I was lucky enough to take part in an Erasmus+ Mobility program in Bulgaria.
 I got to hang out for a week in the gorgeous Rhodope mountains with a bunch of amazing human beings, connecting with nature and feeling incredibly at peace!
 If you ever get a chance to do something like that, I highly recommend it (check out my Travel Resources page for ideas!).
-During my trip I also visited Sofia and thought it was a really beautiful city with great food!
-I’d love to travel Eastern Europe some more.
+During my trip, I also visited Sofia and thought it was a really beautiful city with great food!
+I’d love to travel to Eastern Europe some more.

 lauren at summit of ben aan scotland